 Move the focus of your attention away from this text for a moment and place it on the feel of your breath as it moves in and out of your body through your nose.

 Focus on the sensation it causes as it passes across the flesh of your nostrils on the way out.
 You may find it easier to do this with your eyes closed.
 Take a minute now to try this for yourself, and then return here and continue reading.You can see from what you just did that it is relatively easy to direct your attention and focus it on any sensation you choose.

 Now, in the same way that you directed your attention to your breath, move the focus of attention inward, looking for the faint sensation of what it feels like to be you.
 What you would call “me.”

 What you are looking for here is the simple me-ness of you.
-Not the thoughts or the emotions that play within you, or the sensations that rise and fall within you, or any ideas about your nature that you have heard or read about.
+Not the thoughts that pass through you, or the emotions that play within you, or the sensations that rise and fall within you, or any ideas about your nature that you have heard or read about.
 You are merely that which is always here.
 Everything else—thought, emotion, sensation—comes and goes in you.

 This simple act of inward looking at your me-ness, the sensation that you would call me, automatically dissolves the background of anxiety, distrust, and dissatisfaction that is the experience of life for most of us.

 Just one look is really enough, if it's done right.
 But since this is an uncommon movement of attention, and we are not used to it, it's hard to tell if you have done it right or not.
 We advise you to continue trying to get a taste, a feel of your me-ness whenever you feel the desire to do so.
 Do it until you're satisfied.
 This will not harm you and it can actually provide some relief.
 It's a safe place to put your attention.
 In time, you will simply lose interest in doing the act of looking at yourself, since in fact you are here all the time.